dallaylaen/perl-mvc-neaf/README.md

 # NAME

-MVC::Neaf stands for Not Even A Framework.
+MVC::Neaf [ni:f] stands for Not Even A Framework.

 # OVERVIEW